TheLogicMaster/server-backend-example/README.md

 passwords are hashed and compared to existing password hashes to ensure that no other user is using said password, helpfully informing the user of the username that already is using that password.

+Since the best password is no password, empty passwords are allowed and encouraged.